 MCC began its organized intercollegiate athletics program in 1963.
-Today, the Athletics and Fitness Department provides intercollegiate athletic programs for men in baseball and soccer; and for women in basketball and soccer.
-MCC student athletes have the opportunity to compete in an educational environment where intrinsic values such as sportsmanship, discipline, cooperation, leadership and respect for opponents are emphasized.
+Today, MCC has the most athletics teams - baseball and soccer for men and basketball and soccer for women-of any of the state community colleges.

+MCC student-athletes have the opportunity to participate in an educational environment where intrinsic values such as sportsmanship, discipline, cooperation and leadership are emphasized.

-The College's athletic facilities include a fully-equipped, state-of-the-art Fitness Center, a baseball field, softball field, soccer field, and the use of the gymnasium at East Catholic High School.
+The College's athletic facilities include a fully-equipped fitness center, oncampus sports complex that includes baseball, softball and soccer fields, and the use of the East Catholic High School gymnasium.

 Manchester Community College is a Division III (non-scholarship) member of Region XXI in the National Junior College Athletic Association (NJCAA).
-For more information about sports opportunities for men and women, call the Athletics and Fitness Department at 860-512-3353.
+For more information about the men's and women's athletic programs, please call the Department of Athletics at 860-512-3353 or log on to www.mcc.commnet. edu/athletics.